Mstrodl/elcord/README.md

 After you've created your application, Customize `elcord-client-id` to be the new application's client ID, and set the value of `elcord-mode-icon-alist` as appropriate to reference your new icons.

+## Projectile Integration

+elcord supports displaying which project you're currently working on by using [Projectile](https://github.com/bbatsov/projectile).
+Simply make sure that projectile is loaded before elcord, and enable the "Elcord Display Project Name" custimization via `M-x package-install RET elcord RET`, or `(setq elcord-display-project-name t)`.
+Please note that line numbers and the project name cannot be displayed at the same time.
+Displaying line numbers will take precedence if both have been enabled.